Constitution of the Dominican Republic: Constitutions through Trujillo

 The first Dominican constitution was promulgated on November 6, 1844, immediately after the nation achieved independence from Haiti.
 It was a liberal document with many familiar elements—separation of powers, checks and balances, and a long list of basic rights.
 However, an authoritarian government replaced the country's liberal, democratic government during its first year.
 The new regime proceeded to write its own constitution.
 This second constitution considerably strengthened the executive, weakened the legislative and judicial branches, and gave the president widespread emergency powers, including the power to suspend basic rights and to rule by decree.
 After that, the country's governance often alternated between liberal and authoritarian constitutional systems.

 Even the dictator Rafael Trujillo always operated under the banner of constitutionalism.
-Under Trujillo, however, the legislature was simply a rubber stamp; the courts were not independent, and basic rights ceased to exist.
+Under Trujillo, the legislature was simply a rubber stamp; the courts were not independent, and basic rights ceased to exist.
 He governed as a tyrant, unfettered by constitutional restrictions.